mongodb/docs/source/includes/faq-agents.rst

 Agent to prefer an IP address over its corresponding hostname for a specific IP address.

-To create a preferred hostname, select the :guilabel:`Settings` tab, then the :guilabel:`Group Settings` page, and then click the :guilabel:`Add` button for the :guilabel:`Preferred Hostnames` setting.
+To create a preferred hostname, click :guilabel:`Settings`, then :guilabel:`Group Settings`, then the :guilabel:`Add` button for the :guilabel:`Preferred Hostnames` setting.
 If your IP addresses have a common prefix, create a preferred hostname with the :guilabel:`ends-with` button or click the :guilabel:`regexp` button to use a regular expression.